andreapedrini01/solar-tracker-repository/README.md

 ## Functionalities explanation
 Once the solar tracker structure is connected to power and the microcontroller is linked to the computer containing the project's code, we compile and launch the code using Code Composer Studio.
 Then, it will be possible to observe the current values received by each of the four photoresistors.

-The following points denote the most important code sections that allow the visualization of data and configuration of the necessary components to enable the movement of the structure to make this an effective solar tracker.
+The following points denote the most important code sections that allow the visualization of data and configuration of the necessary components to enable the movement of the structure to make this structure an effective solar tracker.

-#### Initialization of hardware _hwInit() and motors init_motors()
+#### Initialization of hardware and motors
 ```c
 void _hwInit()
 {